gigalixir/gigalixir-cli/docs/source/main.rst

 Another possibility is that your app is running out of memory and can't start up properly.
 To fix this, try scaling up.
 See :ref:`scaling`.

+If the above commands still do not succeed and your app is open source, then please `contact us for help`_.
+If not open source, `contact us`_ anyway and we'll do our best to help you.

+.. _`troubleshooting distillery`:

 Distillery
 ----------